Arifin Shuvoo: 2014–present: Critical acclaim

 In 2021, Shuvoo portrayed Nabid Al Shahriar, an additional deputy commissioner of police (ADC) in CTTC, in Sunny Sanwar and Faisal Ahmed's police action-thriller Mission Extreme.
 He reprised the role in the sequel, Black War: Mission Extreme 2.
 Shuvoo underwent rigorous dieting and training for the physically demanding character—a first in Bangladeshi cinema.

-He worked in a Chorki original movie Unish 20, which was directed by Mizanur Rahman Aryan and released on 13 February 2023.
+Shuvoo worked in a Chorki original movie Unish 20, which was directed by Mizanur Rahman Aryan and released on 13 February 2023.
 His performance as Apu in the film was loved and was critically acclaimed.
 This was his first web film and his nuanced performance - especially after the action film to the romantic genre - received positive reviews.

-He also starred in Bangabandhu Sheikh Mujibur Rahman's biopic Mujib: The Making of a Nation.
+Shuvoo also starred in Bangabandhu Sheikh Mujibur Rahman's biopic Mujib: The Making of a Nation.
 Shuvoo starred as Sheikh Mujibur Rahman, the founding leader of Bangladesh, in Mujib: The Making of a Nation, a highly anticipated biographical film directed by Shyam Benegal.
 With the film tracing Mujibur Rahman’s journey from a young revolutionary to the Father of the Nation, Shuvoo’s portrayal earned acclaim from Naseeruddin Shah.
 The trailer of the film was released in the 75th Cannes International film festival, and the film was screened at 43rd Toronto International film festival.

 Shuvoo's next few works include Raihan Rafi's Noor, produced by Shapla Media and Noyeem Imtiaz Neyamul's Jam, which is about a traffic jam and produced by Dhallywood Cinema Megastar Manna's Kritanjoli Kothachitra, Jazz City - Sony Liv webseries directed by Soumik Sen, Neel Chokro by Mithu Khan, and Lohu by Rahool Mukherjee for Chorki.

 Shuvoo is a brand ambassador for Bata Bangladesh and Himalaya.
 He did a television commercial for Berger Paints.

 Personal life

-Shuvoo married Arpita Samaddar, a fashion designer from India who worked for a multinational company in Dhaka.
-On 31 July 2024, Shuvoo announced their separation, bringing an end to their nine-year marriage.
+On 6 February 2015, Shuvoo married Arpita Samaddar, an Indian fashion designer who worked for a company in Dhaka.
+On 31 July 2024, they split up.

 On 4 September 2024, Rajuk announced the decision to cancel the plot allocated to Shuvoo under a reserved quota.
 Rajuk Chairman Major General Siddikur Rahman Sarkar confirmed the move as part of a broader initiative to revoke plots granted through political considerations from the former Prime Minister's office.
 Shuvoo had been allocated a 10-katha plot in the Purbachal New Town Project during a board meeting on 17 November 2023.
 Although he accepted the plot by paying the required fee, he was unable to register it in time.
 Following the ouster of the Awami League government on August 5, Rajuk reviewed politically motivated land allocations over the past 15 years, resulting in the decision to revoke Shuvoo's plot.